We will be off Thanksgiving day, orders will begin processing again November 27th. Happy Thanksgiving!

 Why Is Kratom Illegal In Arkansas?

 Kratom is illegal in Arkansas because it has been named a controlled substance.
-As part of the Schedule I Substance list, it is illegal to buy, sell, or possess kratom in Arkansas.
+As part of the Schedule I Substance list, buying, selling, or possessing kratom in Arkansas is unlawful.
 Doing so will lead to criminal charges.

 Criminal Charges For Kratom In Arkansas

 Buying, selling, or possessing kratom in Arkansas is a felony.
-It will all depend on the amount of Mitragyna Speciosa that you have on you.
-You could face up to 20 years in prison and a $15,000 fine.
-Two grams or more and being caught near certain facilities could lead up to 10 years in prison.
+It will all depend on the amount of Mitragyna Speciosa you have.
+Two grams or more and being caught near certain facilities could lead to up to 10 years in prison.
 These facilities include parks, schools, places of worship, daycare centers, video arcades, and public housing projects.

 As a whole, anyone who buys, sells, or possesses kratom in Arkansas, could face up to 30 years in prison.
-The consequences are not worth owning kratom, so if you are in this area do not plan to have your kratom with you.
-If you wish to use kratom, Arkansas is not the place you want to settle down.
-Be active when it comes to offering support, and these laws could change in the future.
+The consequences are not worth owning kratom, so if you are in this area, do not plan to have your kratom with you.
+If you wish to use kratom, Arkansas is not where you want to settle down.
+Be active when offering support, and these laws could change.
 However, for now, you should not risk having kratom in Arkansas.

 The American Kratom Association

-The American Kratom Association is the main advocacy group for kratom in the United States.
+The American Kratom Association is the leading advocacy group for kratom in the United States.
 They can offer help when there are talks of bans.
-They have been very successful in overturning legislation that intended on banning kratom.
+They have been very successful in overturning legislation that intended to ban kratom.

-The American Kratom Association has also come up with GMP protocols to help regulate the industry.
+The American Kratom Association has also developed GMP protocols to help regulate the industry.
 As a member of the AKA, we adhere to all GMP protocols.
-This allows us to offer you the highest possible kratom without the worry of contaminants.
+This lets us offer you the highest possible kratom without worrying about contaminants.

 Also, the AKA is working to get all states on board with the Kratom Consumer Protection Act.
 This act aims to place regulations on the kratom industry.
 Making it a safer place for consumers and helping appease worried lawmakers.